Top 10 consumer psychology blogs

 #8 - Fashion psychology: The brain science behind retail

-There’s more to retail than meets the eye - there’s also the impact fashion has on the brain.
-Our blog on fashion psychology: the brain science behind retail, ranks number eight in the top ten blogs of 2022.
+There’s more to retail than meets the eye — there’s also the impact fashion has on the brain.
+Our blog on fashion psychology: the brain science behind retail, ranks number eight on the top ten list.

 Dr. Dawnn Karen, Assistant Professor at the Fashion Institute of Technology and author of "Dress Your Best Life," and Dr. Carolyn Mair, a behavioral psychologist and author of "The Psychology of Fashion," spoke with us about the consumer psychology of retail and fashion.